I2obiN/Java-Based-Password-Manager/README.md

 # PasswordScrape
-Java Password Scraper for Chrome built on JNA and Win32Crypt functions
+Java Password Scraper for Chrome/Firefox/IE built on JNA and Win32Crypt functions

 Steps:

   1. Download as zip, unzip to Desktop or wherever you'd like.

-  2. Double-click winscrape.bat or run from cmd line

-  3. Run jdec.jar
+  2. Run jdec.jar

-  4. Open output.txt, enjoy your decrypted Google-Chrome password chain
+  3. Open output.txt, enjoy your decrypted password chain(s)

 NOTES: Will probably only work on the machine of the logged in user.
 You probably can't take a db from another PC, and run jdec.jar on another system to decrypt it although I haven't tested this yet.